code-star/typescript-101/presentation/presentation.md

 ### Exercise 3

+`exercises/3_refactor_me.js`

-Use classes, functions and interfaces/types to refactor a JS or basic TS file into a more typesafe and readable format.
+Use classes, functions and interfaces/types to refactor a JS file into a more typesafe and readable format.

 ---